radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 7. Click ![An image showing ](Media/save2.jpg).

-><span style="color:red">**IMPORTANT NOTE – You can create a new virtual view instead of using the scimclient.dvx default one described in this section.
+>[!warning] You can create a new virtual view instead of using the scimclient.dvx default one described in this section.
 However, you must first open scimclient.orx in Context Builder and Edit the Connection String to point to your appropriate custom data source.
-Otherwise, it continues to use the default custom data source named scimclient.**
+Otherwise, it continues to use the default custom data source named scimclient.

 8. Mount this virtual view below a root naming context, from the [Main Control Panel > Directory Namespace tab](06-virtual-views-based-on-aggregation#mounting-virtual-views-created-with-context-builder).